 Medical Care or Services - Health care services or items.
-Some examples of health care items include durable medical equipment, eyeglasses, and drugs covered by Medicare Part A or Part B.
+Some examples of health care items include durable medical equipment, eyeglasses, and drugs covered by Medicare Part A or Part B, but not drugs covered under Medicare Part D.

 Medical Group - It is the network of plan providers that our plan contracts with to provide covered services to you.
 The name of our medical group is the Washington Permanente Medical Group.